Ghomess/VFX-MobileDeveloperChallenge/README.md

 - Navigate between screens using the bottom tab navigator.

 - Search Functionality:
-  - On the Stocks screen, users can type the stock name in the search bar to display corresponding results using Alpha Vantage API, and can select it.
+  - On the Stocks screen, users can type the stock name in the search bar to display corresponding results using the Alpha Vantage API, and can select it.
   - On the Currency screen, users can type the currency pair in the search bar to see a list based on their input, there are only 3 currency pairs, EUR/USD, GBP/USD and GBP/EUR.
-- Interactive Charts:
+- Interactive charts:

   - Users can explore historical price data by clicking on the dots inside the chart.
   - The chart is currently configured to receive API data in both screens.

 - Interactive Buttons:
-  - On the Currency, users can switch the chart of the currency pair between the daily, weekly and monthly views.
+  - On the Currency screen, users can switch the chart of the currency pair between the daily, weekly and monthly views.
+- Refresh functionality:
+  - Users can refresh content by tapping on the refresh button.

 ## Third-Party Libraries